gilnam74/vex-sneppet/Pipeline-tutorials.md

 ## Installation
 Currently `Eve` designed to be run on Windows OS.
 Here is the list of things you need to have before pipeline will works.

-Before running Houdini Pipeline Toolkit you need to install:
+Before running Eve pipeline you need to install:
 - Houdini
 - Python 2.7.5 x 64 (or later version)
 - pip
-- PySide
+- PySide 2
-- GitHub Desktop
+- GitHub Desktop (optionally)

 #### Install Houdini
 Go to [SESI site](https://www.sidefx.com/products/compare/), choose, download and install your Houdini version.
 Eve assumes Houdini would be located in:

 `C:/Program Files/Side Effects Software/Houdini <buildNumber>/bin/houdinifx.exe`,

-otherwise you will need to tweak this path in `Eve/tools/core/settings.py` before creating any projects.
+otherwise, you will need to tweak this path in `Eve/tools/core/settings.py` before creating any projects.

 #### Install Python
 Get your [X64 Python 2.7.5](https://www.python.org/downloads/release/python-275/)